 Finally, add in those friends who were on your third list.
 The decisions on where to place them should be based on who you feel they will behave most appropriately with.

+The second tip is to have a lining up procedure for your students.
 Once you’ve determined the order for your line of students, you’ll want to establish a systematic method of walking.
 In my classroom I call the students to line up in three different groups in the following order:

 - outside row